 Instead, existing identification already present in the media stream should be preferred, combining it with participant identification described above.
 A unique media ID in the affected RTP session is already available through the SSRC field in the RTP [5] header of every RTP media packet.
-This can be related to the participant identification in the conference roster through the <use>user> element's <endpoint>, <media><use>nad</user</ti>id> is required to contain the related RTP stream SSRC value.
+This can be related to the participant identification in the conference roster through the <use>user> element's <endpoint>, <use>endpoint></user, and <src-id> sub-element hierarchy, where <src-id> is required to contain the related RTP stream SSRC value.
 By this, a receiving UE can learn the friendly name of a media stream source simply by looking in a received media RTP packet header for the SSRC value, and match that with the corresponding remote identification from the received conference roster.